The Project

 FAQ

-I’m looking for a balanced and varied representation across different departments, without discrimination of: background, ethnicity, age, gender, sexuality (etc!).
+I’m looking for a balanced and varied representation across different departments, without discrimination of: background, ethnicity, age, gender, sexuality.

 About the editor

-Miles is a camera assistant, camera tech and trainee from Bristol, UK.
+Like many in the industry at present, Miles does a mixture but is predominantly a camera assistant, camera tech and trainee (bigger productions) from Bristol, UK.